tmakota/network-conn-redundancy/README.md

 ---
 Parameters to play around:

-**ping_interval**: This sets a time interval after which the server/client send a ping request, to which a pong response is sent.
+**ping_interval**: This sets a time interval after which the server/client send a ping request, to which a "pong" response is sent.
 No pong response implies a broken connection.

+Note:
+1. The server has to be started before the client.
+2. This example requires Python3.8 and later.
+---